davewalker60/pmdup/pages/content/whatsapp-content.md

 # Chat groups

-For 2026, we've continuing to use the **PM Dances Community** WhatsApp community we created last year with these chat groups:
+Using the **PM Dances Community** WhatsApp community to communicate has been quite the success!
+It comprises these chat groups:

 - **Announcements** is for daily camp announcements by staff only (no participant posting).
-This group is the main way we disseminate information during camp.
+This group is the main way we disseminate information before and during camp.
 All registrants are added to this group as part of camp registration.

 - **Dancer Chat** is an unmoderated group for conversations about and at camp.
 All camp registrants can join the group.
 All participants can post.
 Not everyone will want to be in this group if it gets too verbose, so **please reply privately** with thank you, I agree, etc messages and conversations that don’t involve the whole group.

 - **Admin Team Chat**, as the name indicates, is a group for the admin team to communicate about behind-the-scenes stuff.
 There's no need for any camp registrants to join this group.

 - **Specialty Groups** are unmoderated groups to arrange and coordinate things like group trips to snorkel on the reef, cenotes, Mayan ruins, or even simply into La Colonia for a meal.
+In each group, tap the title (at the top of your phone screen) to see an overall description of the group.
 The motivations for these group are:

    - To reduce clutter in the main dancer chat group.